Cloudlynx/docs/access.rst

                   :alt: PuTTY configuration

-7) When prompted for a username – user the one you found in the Image Detail pane earlier in this exercise.
+7) When prompted for a username – user the one you found in the Image Detail pane earlier.
 Hit Return.
 You are now logged into your Linux instance.

 .. image:: _static/access/fig4.png
                   :alt: Login